 Camera Lens and Slow-Motion Videos

-1. Aperture and Light Transmission of the Lens
+1. Aperture and Lens Light Transmission

 2. Sensor Type and Size

-Since the camera needs more light to capture these rapidly changing images, the sensor must also be able to process enough light for a slow-motion clip.
+Since the camera needs more light to capture these rapidly changing frames, the sensor must also be able to process enough light for a slow-motion clip.
 In 2025, full-frame sensors are the most popular choice for slow-motion videos due to their large surface area.
 This allows them to process light more effectively at shorter exposure times per frame.

 3. Focal Length and Depth of Field